How To Write Tests

 }

-$ scarb cairo-test
+$ scarb test

 Now we’ll add another test, but this time we’ll make a test that fails!
 Tests fail when something in the test function panics.
 Each test is run in a new thread, and when the main thread sees that a test thread has died, the test is marked as failed.
-Enter the new test as a function named another, so your src/lib.cairo file looks like Listing 10-2.
+Enter the new test as a function named another, so your src/lib.cairo file looks like in Listing 10-2.

 Filename: src/lib.cairo